-The College has met its goal for female and minority representation and came within ten percentage points of the census population for female and minorities that have earned a graduate degree or higher for 2015.
+The College did not meet its goal for EAM Hispanic Female representation and fell 3.98% outside of the exceptional range in this category.
+The College met its goals for all other EAM categories and came within ten percentage points of the student population.
 As it has been in prior Equity Reports, the College continues to achieve increases in the percentage of Black representation in EAMs over prior years.
-In 2015, the College achieved a 9.8% increase in EAM representation for Blacks.
-The College also achieved a 4.1% increase in Other Minority representation in the EAM category as compared to the prior year.
+In 2016 the College achieved a 10.9% increase in EAM representation for Blacks.
 The College will continue its recruitment efforts regarding representation of Hispanics in the EAM categories.

-Goal for Fall 2016 (2016-2017 Report):
+Goal for Fall 2017 (2017-2018 Report):

-The College's 2016 goal is to have its EAM employees reflect within 10% of the College's student body population.
-Long range strategies to reach the goal are to revisit the College's current recruitment efforts that may target and attract Hispanics, Blacks and women to available EAM positions.
-It should be noted in 2015 the College was successful in hiring three women to its EAM positions; of which two were Black.
+As reported last year, the College's goal is to have its EAM employees reflect within 10% of the College's student body population.
+Long-range strategies to reach and/or maintain this goal include revisiting the College's current recruitment efforts that may target and attract Hispanics, Blacks and Women to available EAM positions.
+It should be noted in 2016 the College was successful in hiring four (4) Black personnel to its EAM positions; this was due to mentoring existing faculty for internal promotion.

-b.
 Are there new barriers affecting the successful recruitment and/or retention of females and/or minorities? (optional information)

 There are no new barriers affecting the successful recruitment and/or retention of females and/or minorities.
 The College continues to compete for qualified job seekers and applicants with other higher education institutions from the United States, Southeast Region and locally.
-These are geographical areas the College usually seeks or reasonably would seek workers to fill EAM positions.
+These are geographical areas in which the College usually seeks or reasonably would seek workers to fill EAM positions.